Zoom video conferencing solution

 Zoom accounts - licenses for the University of Freiburg

-On behalf of the University and at the request of the majority of the Deans of Studies, the computer center has acquired a quota of fee-based zoom accounts for 12 months (until 19.04.2021).
+On behalf of the University and at the request of the majority of the Deans of Studies, the computer center has acquired a quota of fee-based zoom accounts for 12 months (until 25.04.2021).
+These will be extended for another year, as decided by the Rectorate.
 These accounts allow video conferences with up to 300 participants without a time limit.
 In addition, there are another two licenses that allow up to 1000 participants.